ruaa60/Autoencoder/README.md

-# Autoencoder & Variational Autoencoder Implementation
+# Autoencoder & Variational Autoencoder
-Implementation of Autoencoders and Variational Autoencoders using PyTorch on the MNIST dataset.
+Implementations of Autoencoders and Variational Autoencoders using PyTorch.

 ###  Autoencoder

-Autoencoders learn compressed representations by encoding input data into a lower-dimensional latent space and then reconstructing it back to the original space.
+Autoencoders learn compressed representations of input data by encoding it into a lower-dimensional latent space and then reconstructing the original input from this compressed representation.

-**Loss Function**: Mean Squared Error (MSE)
+**Loss Function:** Mean Squared Error (MSE)

+---

-### Variational Autoencoder
+###  Variational Autoencoder (VAE)

-VAEs are generative models that learn a probabilistic mapping to the latent space, enabling sampling and generation of new data.
+VAEs are generative models that learn a *probabilistic* mapping to the latent space, allowing generation of new data points.

-**Loss Function**: Reconstruction Loss + KL Divergence
+**Loss Function:** Reconstruction Loss + KL Divergence